BaharehAm/Question-Answering-with-transformer-based-models/README.md

 and used batch size of 16 to be able to run our models.
 Our experiments showed that RoBERTa-base pre-trained model has the best performance in terms of F1 and Exact Match (EM) scores on both
 SQuAD 1.1 and 2.0 while DistillBERT model performs the poorest.

 Moreover, we examined the effect of training steps and training size on these models’ performance.
+To study the effect of training size in fine-tuning step on the performance of our models, we used
-To study the effect of training size in fine-tuning step on the performance of our models, we used 33%, 66%, and 100% of each dataset.
+33%, 66%, and 100% of each dataset.
 This experiment showed that DistilBERT and BERT models are more sensitive to the fine-tuning data size, especially for SQuAD 2.0 dataset.
 For SQuAD 1.1, reducing the size of the training dataset has a small impact in case of RoBERTa model.
-In terms of training steps, we found that fine-tuning these models just for 2 epochs is enough to get our reported performance.
+In terms of training steps, we found that fine-tuning these models just for 2 epochs is enough to get the highest possible performance (i.e., the lowest F1 score).

 ## Experiment results on SQuAD 1.1 and SQuAD 2.0